 The Oblates of Mary Immaculate were founded in France in 1816 by the Rev. Charles Joseph Eugene du Mazenod (later Bishop of Marseilles).
 The new religious order’s aim was the evangelization of the poor and the most neglected.
 In 1841, Bishop Ignace Bourget of Montreal invited the Oblates to Canada for their first foreign mission, beginning in the Ottawa Valley before moving into the North West in 1845.
 The first two Oblates to travel to Western Canada were Rev. Father P. Aubert and Brother Alexandre Taché.
 The Oblates first established the mission of Notre Dame des Victoires in 1853, before moving it to its present location on the shore of Lac la Biche in 1855.
 Is eventually became one of the most important Oblate missions in Western Canada, serving as the main supply depot for all Catholic missions in the North West.
 For the full history of Notre Dame des Victoires, visit the Lac La Biche Mission National & Provincial Historic Site approximately 10km west of the hamlet of Lac La Biche.

 On Thursday, February 4, 1915, at 5 o’clock in the afternoon, amid whistle blasts and a cheering crowd, the first locomotive arrived at Lac La Biche.
 The iron beast belonging to the Alberta and Great Waterways Railway was greeted by a large banner advertising “A Grand Dance” to “welcome the steel”.
 By 1916, the Edmonton Bulletin was writing of the “smart little town” fast becoming an important divisional point from Edmonton on the Waterways railway.
 More than this, Lac La Biche was “Edmonton’s newest summer resort, and its only one equipped with a hotel….”
 The arrival of the railway catapulted Lac La Biche into the 20th Century and in many respects transformed the community, formally becoming the Village of Lac La Biche in 1919, complete with a mayor and Village Council.
-The Lac La Biche Regional Museum and Discovery Center for our exhibits on the Town of Lac La Biche, the Lac La Biche Inn, and the Alberta and Great Waterways Railway.
+Visit the Lac La Biche Museum for our exhibits on the Town of Lac La Biche, the Lac La Biche Inn, and the Alberta and Great Waterways Railway.